Link to new application form coming soon…

-Thank you for your interest in being involved with the Kent Vegan Festival 2018.
-We have a new, bigger venue this year, which we are very excited about!
+Thank you for your interest in being involved with the Kent Vegan Festival 2019.
+We are back at our bigger venue again this year.
+We will have even more space for stallholders, both indoors and outside.
 The Canterbury College venue is big, modern, light and airy.
 There is a lovely grassed courtyard area for music, the children’s area and outside caterers; a seating area for festival visitors to eat any food they buy; a coffee bar providing quality coffee and twisted lattes with a choice of plant milks; a separate speakers’ hall and film room.
 There is also parking on site for stallholders, and limited parking for visitors.

-PLEASE NOTE – unfortunately we do not accept applications from multi-level marketing businesses.
+PLEASE NOTE – we do not accept applications from multi-level marketing businesses.

 Once your application has been approved, we will contact you with payment details.